-The SPS integrates the DRA, DEA, STP, SSR, and SANEX while supporting SS7, SIGTRAN, Diameter, and SIP signaling messages.
+The SPS integrates the Diameter Routing Agent (DRA), Diameter Edge Agent (DEA), Signaling Transfer Point (STP), Service Communication Proxy (SCP), Binding Support Function (BSF), Security Edge Protection Proxy (SEPP), and Signaling Analysis System (SANEX) while supporting SS7, SIGTRAN, Diameter, and HTTP signaling messages.
 The SPS features diverse route management and control capabilities, and helps carriers deploy efficient, secure, and intelligent convergent signaling networks, which are visible, predictable, and manageable.

 The DEA, integrated in the SPS, functions as a unified entrance of an LTE network.
 It interworks with other LTE networks or international IPX networks to provide voice and data roaming services for LTE subscribers.
 This simplifies international Diameter interworking.
 In addition, the DEA supports topology hiding, which protects carrier networks and ensures network security.

 The SPS functions as the DRA to implement Diameter signaling convergence and forwarding on the EPC, PCC, and IMS networks.
 This simplifies the Diameter signaling network structure and enhances the network robustness and agility.
 The SPS provides routing capabilities based on host/domain, subscriber, session, or load to meet the diversified requirements of carriers.

 The SPS is a flexible system that easily incorporates devices from other suppliers by addressing the interworking problems caused by a multitude of interconnected interfaces and different implementation principles.

 The SPS session binding provides imbedded database capabilities and real-time data synchronization.
 When multiple PCRFs are deployed on a VoLTE network, different service flows of one session are sent to one PCRF, ensuring service control policy consistency and a smooth evolution of VoLTE services.